 Get a quote on Commercial Auto Insurance

-Commercial Auto Insurance protects the vehicles your company owns or leases and the passengers inside them in the event of an accident.
-Commercial Auto Insurance also provides protection for vehicles owned personally but used for certain business purposes.
-This type of insurance has both liability and property components.
+Commercial auto insurance has both liability and property components.
 The liability component protects your business if it is at fault for causing a crash, and causes bodily injury or damages someone else’s vehicle or property.
-The property component of Commercial Auto Insurance protects the value of your vehicle against crashes, theft, and other perils.
+The property component of commercial auto insurance protects the value of your vehicle against crashes, theft, and other perils.

 - Used for business purposes such as visiting job sites, transporting clients, or carrying work tools